Singapore: Human rights

 Pimps often traffic women from neighbouring countries such as China, Malaysia and Vietnam at their brothels as well as rented apartments and hostels for higher profit margins when they get a cut from customers.
 In response, amendments were made to the Women's Charter by the government in 2019 to legislate more serious punishments for traffickers, including imprisonment of up to seven years and a fine of S$100,000.

-Abortion has been legal in Singapore since 1969, and it is available on request.

 Economy

 Singapore has a highly developed market economy, based historically on extended entrepôt trade.
 Along with Hong Kong, South Korea, and Taiwan, Singapore is one of the Four Asian Tigers, and has surpassed its peers in terms of Gross Domestic Product (GDP) per capita.
 Between 1965 and 1995, growth rates averaged around 6 per cent per annum, transforming the living standards of the population.